AkshKumar2/School-Website-using-GitHub-Copilot/README.md

 ## 🙋 Author

-Made with 💙 as a beginner-friendly school project.
+**Aksh Kumar** — CSE (AI/ML) student at Lovely Professional University
-Feel free to fork, customize, and use it for your own school or learning portfolio!
+Built as a beginner-friendly web development project.

 > ⭐ If you found this useful, consider giving the repo a star!